OjoDanielTechGuy/alx-low_level_programming/0x0B-malloc_free/README.md

 **_Automatic allocation_**
 When you declare variables or when you use strings within double quotes, the program is taking care of all the memory allocation.

+[0-create_array.c](./0-create_array.c) - function that creates an array of chars, and initializes it with a specific char.

+[1-strdup.c](./1-strdup.c) - function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.